Justin Bieber’s Hiatus Rumors: Why Is The Singer Planning To Retire For A Year?

 However, a source close to the singer was quick to respond, according to TMZ.
 A Day before the Justin Bieber hiatus rumors spread, the source said Bieber has “an amazing relationship” with AEG Live, and is currently in top condition.

-“[Justin] is not at all scared or overworked”, the source said, and added that he is “in the best health and state of mind he’s ever been in.”
+“[Justin] is not at all scared or overworked,” the source said, and added that he is “in the best health and state of mind he’s ever been in.”

 Despite enormous success with his songs and his tour, this hasn’t been an easy year for Justin Bieber, and some of his hardships had to do with his fans.
 Back in 2016, he announced he would not do “Meet and Greets” with his fans anymore, due to finding them emotionally draining.
 During the same year, he also shut down his Instagram account, following attacks from fans on his rumored (now ex) girlfriend, Sofia Richie.